MM2-0/Kvaesitso/docs/docs/developer-guide/modules.md

   - `:notifications`: APIs to read notifications.
 Contains the app's `NotificationListenerService`
   - `:websites`: Website search
   - `:weather`: APIs to fetch weather data
-  - `:widgets`: Manages configuration of widgets (which widgets and which order).
-Actual widget implementation (for built-in widgets) is in `:ui`.
+  - `:widgets`: CRUD operations to store and retrieve widgets in/from the database
   - `:wikipedia`: APIs to search Wikipedia
 - `:core`
   - `:base`: Commonly used data classes, helper functions and utilities.
 Also icon resources (if they do not need localization).